Stigmella leucargyra

 Stigmella leucargyra is a moth of the family Nepticulidae.
 It is only known from the south-eastern coast of New South Wales, Australia.

 The wingspan is about 3.7 mm for males and 4-4.2 mm for females.

 The larvae feed on Correa reflexa.
 They mine the leaves of their host plant.
-The mine consists of an irregular contorted gallery in the leaf.

 Larvae where found in July and August.
 Adults emerged in early September.
-The larvae are bright green with a blackish head.